PRECIOUS-Gold, palladium jump after Russia strikes at Ukraine | Business

 PRECIOUS-Gold, palladium jump after Russia strikes at Ukraine

-Gold hit a more than one-and-half year high on Thursday as investors sought cover in the safe-haven metal after Russia invaded Ukraine and aggravated supply risks to palladium, powering prices of the autocatalyst to a seven-month high.
-Palladium climbed 6% to $2,631.95 an ounce at 10:27 am EST (1527 GMT) having hit its highest level since July at $2,711.18 earlier.
+Gold hit a more than one-and-half year high on Thursday as investors sought cover in the safe-haven metal after Russia invaded Ukraine, aggravating supply risks to palladium and powering prices of the autocatalyst to a seven-month high.
+Palladium rose 4.5% to $2,594.65 an ounce at 11:28 am ET (1648 GMT), having hit its highest level since July at $2,711.18 earlier.

-Gold hit a more than one-and-half year high on Thursday as investors sought cover in the safe-haven metal after Russia invaded Ukraine and aggravated supply risks to palladium, powering prices of the autocatalyst to a seven-month high.
+Gold hit a more than one-and-half year high on Thursday as investors sought cover in the safe-haven metal after Russia invaded Ukraine, aggravating supply risks to palladium and powering prices of the autocatalyst to a seven-month high.

 The assault on Ukraine was the biggest attack by one state against another in Europe since World War Two.
 "It's more than what the market was anticipating," said RJO Futures senior market strategist Bob Haberkorn.

 "If Russia in fact does take Kiev and the international community has an aggressive response, gold will trade up over $2,000 fairly quickly" and the least path of resistance is up because there are just so many unknowns right now, Haberkorn added.
-Silver added 0.5% to $24.65 per ounce.
-Platinum fell 1.2% to $1,079, seeing a relatively volatile session after rallying to as high as $1,126.18.
+Silver rose 0.8% to $24.71 per ounce.
+Platinum fell 1.5% to $1,074.97, seeing a relatively volatile session after rallying to as high as $1,126.18.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)